 The Sales and Service curriculum is designed to prepare students to work in the agricultural supply and service industry.
 It provides a sound academic foundation with emphasis on sales/merchandising, economics, business management, information management, precision agriculture, agronomy, animal science, human relations, and general education.
 Two eight-week internship experiences are required.
-Upon successful completion of the curriculum with a grade point average of 2.00 (C) or higher, graduates will receive an Associate in Applied Science Dearee.
+Upon successful completion of the Agricultural Sales and Service curriculum with a grade point average of 2.00 (C) or higher, the student is awarded an Associate in Applied Science Degree.